yuvalmGS/gigaspaces-wiki-jekyll/release_notes/97whats-new.markdown

 # Grid Activity Breakdown by Client in the Web UI

-The web UI has a new functionality that enables you to view the activity in the data grid (throughput and breakdowb of operations, client libraries version, etc.).
+The web UI has a new functionality that enables you to view the activity in the data grid (throughput and breakdown of operations, client libraries version, etc.).

 # Better Separation of Thread Pools